LukeTu/ainized-laser/README.md

     <img src="./img/execute.png" width = "700" height="400">

 # How to Docker build
-if you want run on your local environmnet
+if you want run on your local environment

 ```sh
 git clone https://github.com/kmkwon94/ainize-laser.git